-OFFICE OF THE GOVERNOR: JOB SEARCH REQUIREMENT TO BE REINSTATED FOR UNEMPLOYMENT RECIPIENTSPosted on May 20, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR: JOB SEARCH REQUIREMENT TO BE REINSTATED FOR UNEMPLOYMENT RECIPIENTSPosted on May 20, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Hawai‘i residents currently receiving unemployment insurance benefits will again be required to prove they are searching for work.

 Gov. David Ige and the Department of Labor and Industrial Relations (DLIR) announced the job search requirement that was suspended during the pandemic, will be reinstated starting May 30, 2021.

 Under the reinstated requirement, claimants must make at least three job search contacts per week.
 This includes registering for work on HireNet Hawai‘i, applying for jobs by submitting a resume, or attending a job fair.
 Individuals must keep a written log of job contacts and must be ready to submit the log to the UI Division upon request.
 Failure to do so could result in ineligibility for UI benefits.

 The reinstated job search requirement applies to individuals who have lost their full-time jobs and are on regular unemployment or Pandemic Emergency Unemployment Compensation.
 Individuals who are still attached to their regular full-time employer, are members of a union that provides job placement services, or are receiving Pandemic Unemployment Assistance (PUA ) benefits are not mandated by law to meet the job search requirement.